Payson Arizona Swimming Spots swimming hole in Arizona

 About Ellison Creek Falls

-Tucked inside the Tonto National Forest near Payson, Arizona, Ellison Creek Falls is one of those places that feels like a genuine secret — even when dozens of other visitors have already found it.
+Tucked inside the Tonto National Forest near Payson, Arizona, Ellison Creek Falls is one of those places that feels like a genuine discovery — even when dozens of other visitors have already found it.
 The creek carves its way through a rugged riparian corridor where the Sonoran Desert transitions into the cool ponderosa pine forests of the Mogollon Rim country, creating a landscape that feels surprisingly lush against the Arizona heat.
-Crystal-clear water tumbles over a series of sandstone ledges and spills into natural swimming holes rimmed by smooth rock slabs, the kind of place that makes you want to kick off your shoes and stay all afternoon.
+Clear water tumbles over a series of sandstone ledges and spills into natural swimming holes rimmed by smooth rock slabs, the kind of place that makes you want to kick off your shoes and stay all afternoon.

 The Setting and Landscape